Keksuccino/docs_fancymenu/nine-slicing-and-tiling.md

 ## How to Use Tiling with Menu Backgrounds

-1. Go to "Set Background" in your layout properties.
+1. Open **Menu Backgrounds** from the layout editor background context menu.
 2. Choose the **Image** background type.
 3. Select your background image.
 4. Enable the **"Repeat Texture"** option.